 Jane Metcalf is an associate in the Firm’s Litigation department.
 Her practice focuses on complex commercial litigation, with an emphasis on false advertising, intellectual property, class-action defense, and litigation involving FDA-regulated products.
-She also counsels higher education clients on a range of issues, including Title IX and FERPA compliance.
+She also advises clients in internal investigations and in responding to inquiries and subpoenas from government and regulatory agencies.

 Prior to joining the Firm, Ms. Metcalf served as a law clerk to the Hon.
 Paul G. Gardephe in the United States District Court for the Southern District of New York, and to the Hon.
 Raymond J. Lohier, Jr. in the United States Court of Appeals for the Second Circuit.